matix2/ForceClone/README.md

 # ForceClone
-A melonloader mod that allows you to clone public VRChat avatars without the target's permission.
+A melonloader mod that allows you to clone public VRChat avatars without the permission of the target.

 ## Installation
 Before install: